 - Carry on until your chin is at bar level or hand level.
 Hold.

-- Now slowly return to the original position, letting your elbows straighten out.
+- Now slowly return to the original position, letting

 - Your abdomen must stay engaged throughout and your shoulder blades must be pulled back.